percona/pmm-doc/source/dashboards/dashboard-prometheus.rst

 ********************

 Metrics in this section give an overview of the essential system characteristics of PMM Server.
-This information is also available from the :ref:`dashboard-system-overview` dashboard.
+This information is also available from the :ref:`dashboard-nodes-overview` dashboard.

 ***************